A gift from you means more hope and healing for others. Donate today.

 We help people understand their risk of developing a disease or passing it on to a child.
 Genetic counseling sometimes helps with decisions about medical treatments.
-It can help you understand and prepare for the psychological or family impacts of a disease.
+It can help you understand and prepare for the psychological or family impacts of the disease.

 Whether genetic testing results are positive or negative, they can be very helpful.
 A negative test may bring you relief.
 Positive results allow you to make better-informed decisions about your future, including steps to reduce your cancer risk.